 CAN Ok?
-Yes= CAN1 connected to a CAN network and functioning properly No= Not ready to communicate on CAN network CAN ID 1 to 253 = This node's CsCAN Network ID; must be unique on network CAN Baud 125kB = 125kBd CAN network 250kB = 250kBd CAN network 500kB = 500kBd CAN network 1MB = 1MBd CAN network MAC ID Displays the Ethernet MAC ID of the unit IP Displays the Ethernet IP address of the unit NetM Displays the Ethernet net mask of the unit GatWy Displays the Ethernet gateway of the unit
+Yes= CAN1 connected to a CAN network and functioning properly No= Not ready to communicate on CAN network CAN ID 1 to 253 = This node's CsCAN Network ID; must be unique on network CAN Baud 125kB = 125kBd CAN network500kB = 500kBd CAN network250kB = 250kBd CAN network1MB = 1MBd CAN network MAC ID Displays the Ethernet MAC ID of the unit IP Displays the Ethernet IP address of the unit NetM Displays the Ethernet net mask of the unit GatWy Displays the Ethernet gateway of the e unit

-NOTE: The IP address, Net Mask, and Gateway can be changed from the System Menu.
+NOTE: The IP address, Net Mask and Gateway can be changed from the System Menu.
 This is designed for commissioning or temporary field changes.
-The actual parameters are defined in Cscape under the Ethernet configuration.
+The actual parameters are defined in Cscape under the Ethernet configuration and are reverted to whenever the unit goes from idle to run mode.

-View Status
+5.4 View Status